 For students who want to go directly into the workforce, Guildford Grammar has a wide range of General courses as part of the Forward to Work: WorkReady pathway.
 Year 11 students on this pathway will study three or more General courses as part of their program and may undertake workplace Learning to support their growth.
-Students who wish to enter the workforce from school or continue to TAFE may also complete the Forward to TAFE: IndustryReady or Forward to TAFE: IndustryPeathways, through which they will study three or more General courses alongside a VET certificate, which will prepare them for further tertiary education whilst in the workforce.
+Students who wish to enter the workforce from school or continue to TAFE may also complete the Forward to TAFE: Industry+pathways, through which they will study three or more General courses alongside a VET certificate, which will prepare them for further tertiary education whilst in the workforce.